 It is imperative that the residents of Dallas know that their local tax dollars make it possible for them to enjoy the caliber of arts produced in this City.
-All contractors must recognize the City of Dallas in the same way it recognizes other contributors in terms of benefits, type size on publications, and frequency of acknowledgment.
+All contractors must recognize the City of Dallas in the same way it recognizes other contributors at the same support level in terms of benefits, type size on publications, and frequency of acknowledgment.

-The City of Dallas logo can be downloaded from our website: www.dallasculture.org/our-logo.
+The City of Dallas logo can be downloaded from our website: www.dallasculture.org/our-logo., click on "Funding Programs" scroll down to the bottom of that page to the City of Dallas logo.
+You will find several versions there to download.

-Arts organizations and artists awarded City of Dallas contracts for cultural services must include the following credit line and logo in publications, programs, press releases, season brochures, lobby displays, advertising and every other mode of public communication:
+Arts organizations and artists awarded City of Dallas contracts for cultural services must include the following reasonably visible and legible credit line and logo in publications, programs, press releases, season brochures, lobby displays, advertising and every other mode of public communication:

-"(Name of your organization/program) is supported in part by the City of Dallas Office of Arts and Culture."
+"(Name of your organization/program) is supported in part by the City of Dallas Office of Cultural Affairs Office of Arts and Culture."